Whiplash is a common car accident injury, but the pain can feel far from ordinary.

 The force involved in even a “minor” car accident can cause all sorts of cuts, scrapes, bruises, broken bones, and misaligned joints.
 But your muscles are vulnerable to injury, too.

-The injury we refer to as “whiplash” is basically, a muscle sprain.
+The injury we refer to as “whiplash” is basically a serious muscle sprain.
 As your body is thrashed around within your car, your muscles and other soft tissues are stretched beyond what they are used to and tear.

 Sprains, strains, and other soft tissue injuries can happen anywhere in your body.
 You may feel sharp, shooting pains; dizziness; stiff or tight muscles; or even headaches.
 These symptoms may occur immediately after the accident or weeks later.